Ibaslogic/gatsby-site-agency/README.md

 ## Need help?

-If you are still struggling with React and Gatsby, I advise you to [cover this React tutorial from scratch](https://ibaslogic.com/react-tutorial-for-beginners/).
+If you are still struggling with React and/or Gatsby, I advise you to [cover this React tutorial from scratch](https://ibaslogic.com/react-tutorial-for-beginners/).
 After that, you can go ahead and [read this practical guide to learning Gatsby](https://ibaslogic.com/gatsby-tutorial-from-scratch-for-beginners/).

 Once you've covered that, you can modify any Gatsby site and deploy on the web.